Honors Class of 2026

 Honors in the Princeton School of Public and International Affairs are awarded based upon a ranking of all concentrators according to a weighted average of grades.
 Note, an individual course may be included only once in the calculation and students may not select a course for which a PDF option was chosen.

-The Honors Designation form is due by 11:59pm on Wednesday, March 22.
+The Honors Designation form will be due Friday, March 20, 2026.

 - Senior Thesis — 25%